Mark-MDO47/expts_HallowingM4/README.md

 <img src="https://github.com/Mark-MDO47/expts_HallowingM4/blob/master/images/ArduinoIDE_CompileAndRun.png" width="600" alt="Image of result of compile and run of M4_Eyes">

-After compile-and-run a couple of times the code ran.
+After compile-and-run a couple of times the code ran; either with CircuitPython 9.1.3 or 9.1.4.
 I did not have to re-install the image files.